More than 3 million teachers in 136 countries are finding the Showbie products invaluable in their shift to online learning

 Allan Gauld was an account executive with Apple at the time and was actively promoting Apple products to schools in Alberta.

-“One of the goals that I had in respect to my role with Apple, was to bring a global perspective to the Alberta education system to drive interst and adoption for new Apple products in the region,” says Allan.
+“One of the goals that I had in respect to my role with Apple, was to bring a global perspective to the Alberta education system to drive interst and adoption for new Apple products in the Region,” says Allan.
 “As we became more deeply engaged with the Alberta education system, we learned about the incredibly innovative things they were already doing.
 There was a real sense of forward-thinking, centred around the idea of, ‘What does an educated Albertan look like in 2030?’
 It was inspiring.
 And I kept hearing from thought leaders about this group who were working out of the Alberta Research Park in Edmonton.
 I wanted to understand what they were doing.”

 That group was Colin and his team, who were developing an app called Showbie.